Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ⏳ playing with learning rate
 - ⏳ with / without algo balance
 - ✔️ with / without algo margins
-- ⏲️ Augmentations
+- ✔️ Augmentations
-  - ⏲️ mirrors
+  - ✔️ mirrors
-  - rotation with step of 15°
+  - ✔️ rotation with step of 15°
-  - reducing the size (⚠️ too small objects)

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve